Macroscopic limit from a structured population model to the Kirkpatrick-Barton model: Introduction

 \section{Introduction}

-We are interested in an structured population model that describes the dynamics of a sexual population.
-At each time $t\geq 0$, the population is structured by a phenotypic trait $y\in\mathbb R$ and a spatial variable $x\in \mathbb T^d$ (the $d\in\mathbb N^*$ dimensional torous, typically $d=1$ or $d=2$).
-We refer to Section~\ref{subsec:biology} for a discussion of the biological aspects of the models and results presented here.
+We are interested in a structured population model that describes the dynamics of a biological population (typically a species of trees subject to climate change).
+At each time $t\geq 0$ the population is structured by a phenotypic trait $y\in\mathbb R$ and a spatial variable $x\in \mathbb T^d$ (the $d\in\mathbb N^*$ dimensional torus).
 The population is then represented by a density $n=n(t,x,y)$, and the dynamics of this population is given by the \emph{Spatially structured Infinitesimal Model} (see \cite{Mirrahimi}):